RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* end_angle:** Ending angle, in degrees.
 ***Image* image:** image object created from ``create_image_canvas()``.
 ***integer* pixel_width:** optional parameter that is the line width, in pixels. default value is 1.

-#### Description
-Draws an arc (a portion of a circle outline) between the start and end angles, inside the given bounding box.

 #### Returns
 None